codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

             if (products && products.length > 0){
                 return cb(null, products[0]);
             }
-            // to do do we want to return null!! cb(null, null);
+            // to do: do we want to return null! cb(null, null);
         });
     }